b17fr13nds/lxfuzz/README.md

 with `-n`, you can choose as many instances as your hardware can take.

 ###### optional arguments:
-`--timeout` specifies in seconds, how long no log activity should be ignored, until the `fuzz_manager` checks for hangs or crashes.
+`--timeout` specifies in seconds, how long no log activity should be ignored, until the `fuzz_manager` checks for hangs or crashes. (default 60s)

 use `--daemon` to run the fuzzer as a daemon in the background.